gregg127/anton/docs/docs/04_persistance.md

 # Storage

-After cleaning up now it's time for the next big step - storage implementation so that I can define `PersisentVolumeClaims`.
-After reasearch and considering size of my cluster, which is **3 nodes** and that each node **only has one disk** I decided to go with [Local Path Provisioner](https://github.com/rancher/local-path-provisioner).
-The drawback is that storage is not replicated and volumes will be bound to specific nodes.
-This will have to be considered when deploying services that use volumes.
+After cleaning up, it's time for the next big step—storage implementation so I can define `PersistentVolumeClaims`.
+After some research and considering the size of my cluster, which is **3 nodes**, and the fact that each node **only has one disk**, I decided to go with [Local Path Provisioner](https://github.com/rancher/local-path-provisioner).
+The drawback is that storage isn't replicated, and volumes will be bound to specific nodes.
+This will need to be considered when deploying services that use volumes.

-I do not want to get into too much details of my experiments, how Talos Linux occupies disks and what partitions it creates.
-Those can be read in the Github issues and Talos documentation.
-The final instruction to get what I wanted is:
+I don't want to get too deep into the details of my experiments, how Talos Linux occupies disks, and what partitions it creates.
+You can read about those in the GitHub issues and Talos documentation.
+Here's the final instruction to achieve what I wanted:

-1. first each machine has to be patched:
+1. First, each machine has to be patched:
-      1. prepare variables:
+   1. Prepare variables:
       ```console
       export MASTER_IP=172.16.0.103
       export NODENAME=worker0
       export NODE_IP=172.16.0.102
       ```
-      2. prepare machine patch, kubelet patches that were created are available in repo in directory `/cluster-config/patches/disk`
+   2. Prepare the machine patch.
+Kubelet patches that were created are available in the repo under `/cluster-config/patches/disk`.
-      3. apply the patch, no reboot needed:
+   3. Apply the patch—no reboot needed:
       ```console
       talosctl patch mc \
       --nodes $NODE_IP \